wpe4E.jpg (4420 bytes)

 hard-workers, and dedicated.
 In spite of a

-dictatorial past and a pseudo-democracy that
+dictatorial past and an imperfect democracy that

 followed, Paraguayans are